 In 2001 I moved to Innovate Trust as CEO of a charity, which provides a range of services to people with disabilities.
 Whilst there, I founded Social Firms Wales, became a Trustee of Social Firms UK and co-founded ‘Pan‑disability Wales’, a partnership of leading disability charities in Wales.
 I devised and implemented the Charity’s first 5-year Strategic Business Plan in its 35-year history and increased turnover from £1.7m to over £3.5 m, and payroll to 130 permanent staff.

 I have recently been re-appointed to the Members Panel of Glas Cymru, the not-for-profit organisation that supplies Welsh Water.
 I am also a member of the European Worker Co‑op Movement (CICOPA)’s Working Group on business transfer to employees under the co-operative form, the Wales Social Co‑operative Development Forum, the People’s Bank for Wales Action Group, the Bevan Foundation and a Fellow of the Institute of Welsh Affairs.

-I was until recently Chair of the Development Co-operative, a consortium of Co-operative Development Bodies across the UK, and I sit on an advisory committee to the Shadow Chancellor.
+Until 2018 I was Chair of the Development Co-operative, a consortium of Co-operative Development Bodies across the UK, and I sit on an advisory committee to the Shadow Chancellor.
 I was also Chair of the Cardiff YMCA Housing Association, which runs the largest homeless hostel in Wales, where I served for 17 years.

 I was the founder and Secretariat of the Welsh Assembly’s Cross Party Group on Co‑operatives from 2009 to 2015.
 During this time I organised 19 meetings including 2, which brought together the equivalent Groups in the UK’s three devolved Parliaments for the first time.